Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-lists-and-dictionaries.md

 In this example:
 - The outer list has two items
 - The first inner dictionary has two key-value pairs
-- The second inner dictionary has two key-value pairs
+- The second inner dictionary also has two key-value pairs

 ### Accessing One Value

-To access one value from a nested dictionary, we chain the syntax to get a value from a dictionary.
+Accessing one value from a dictionary nested within a list continues the themes we've already seen.
+We need to use the syntax for getting an index from a list, followed by the syntax for retrieving the value from a dictionary.

 ```python
 example_list[ index_to_find_item ][ key_to_access_value ]